 In reality, finding a detox facility is easy.
-Paying for drug detox services is the real challenge.
-Most people think that you need insurance if you hope to be able to afford drug detox service.
+Paying for drug detox services is a real challenge.
+Most people think that you need insurance if you hope to be able to afford a drug detox service.
 You might be surprised to learn that even if you don’t have insurance or don’t have sufficient insurance, there are still ways to find rehab treatment.
 Yes, you’ll have to work a little harder to find it and in some cases, this means being placed on a waiting list.

 Will Insurance Cover Drug Detox Services?

 The short answer is “yes.”
 Our experience shows that insurance often covers drug detox services because these services involve treatment of what’s classified as a medical disease.
 While there are variables that must be considered consider prior to making an assessment, it pays to do some research and get informed.

 Understanding what drug detox services cost will mean that one must first recognize that there are a wide variety of programs.
 Each detox facility shapes their programs a bit differently.
 While one drug detox center might be an inpatient facility while another might be an outpatient facility.
 We strongly recommend an inpatient detox facility because the chance of success is much greater if the patient is monitored closely.
 There are detox services available through some non-profit health centers that may be offered for free.
 A luxury or celebrity-style facility that offers drug detox services would be on the other end of that spectrum could cost more than $75,000 a month.